Peer Connections tutors enhance students’ individual learning in particular courses. Tutoring is FREE for SJSU students.

 How far in advance can I schedule an appointment?

 If you wish, you may schedule recurring appointments for the same day and time with the same tutor throughout the semester, depending on the tutor's availability.

 What happens if I do not show up for my appointment or if I cancel less than 24 hours before the session is scheduled to begin?

 It will be considered a "no show" appointment.
 If you "no show" three times, you will need to speak with a Peer Connections professional staff member before scheduling additional appointments.

 Many of the departments and programs at SJSU use the same Spartan Connect system.
-Please note that if you have "no shows" in multiple programs (e.g. you miss an advising appointment in AARS and "no show" at the Jack Holland Student Success Center), you might need to speak with one of our professional staff members before scheduling additional tutoring appointments in Peer Connections.
+Please note that if you have "no shows" in multiple programs (e.g. you miss an advising appointment and "no show" at the Jack Holland Student Success Center), you might need to speak with one of our professional staff members before scheduling additional tutoring appointments in Peer Connections.

 What is a typical tutoring session like?